ehp246/auf-rest/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/me.ehp246/auf-rest/badge.svg?style=flat-square)](https://maven-badges.herokuapp.com/maven-central/me.ehp246/auf-rest)

 ## Introduction
-Auf REST is aimed at Spring-based applications that need to implement a REST client of other services/applications.
+Auf REST is aimed at Spring-based applications that need to implement REST clients of dependent services/applications.
 It offers an annotation-driven and declarative implementation approach similar to what Spring Data Repository offers.
-It abstracts away most underline HTTP/REST concerns by offering a set of annotations and conventions with which the developers declare their intentions at an application level via plain Java interfaces.
-They don't need to dictate in an imperative way every detail on how a HTTP client should be created, requests sent, responses processed, and exceptions handled.
+It abstracts away most underline HTTP/REST concerns by offering a set of annotations and conventions with which the developers declare the intentions at an application level via plain Java interfaces.
+They don't need to dictate in an imperative way the details on how a HTTP client should be created, requests sent, responses processed, and exceptions handled.
 The framework takes care of these chores for the developers so they can focus on application logic.
-The library can reduce the code base of an application significantly by removing commonly-seen HttpClient/RestTemplate-based helper/util classes that are largely repetitive to implement, difficult to test and error prone.
-Because of the declarative approach based on plain Java interfaces, the library also makes implementing unit tests much easier.
-It removes the need for heavy and brittle mocking.
+The library can reduce the code base of an application significantly by removing commonly-seen HttpClient/RestTemplate-based helper/utility classes that are largely repetitive to implement, difficult to test and error prone.
+Because of the declarative approach based on plain Java interfaces, the library also makes implementing unit tests much easier as it removes the need for heavy and brittle mocking.

 ## Quick Start